fresheneesz/bitcoinThroughputAnalysis/README.md

 According to [out of date information](http://gavinandresen.ninja/utxo-uhoh), the UTXO set is about 6.4 times the size of the form as it exists on disk.
 At the same time, the entire UTXO set doesn't need to be stored in memory, but the less a node keeps in memory, the slower it'll validate transaction on average.
 The current default for --dbcache is [450 MB](https://github.com/bitcoin/bitcoin/blob/452bb90c718da18a79bfad50ff9b7d1c8f1b4aa3/doc/release-notes/release-notes-0.14.1.md).
 For this analysis, I've assumed that keeping 2.3% (450 MB / 3 GB) of the UTXO set in memory is a near-optimal tradeoff (ie doesn't lose you significant validation speed).

-With these assumptions, the maximum UTXO size is already higher than limits for our 90th percentile user by a factor of 3, and we can only expect this to get worse over time.
+With these assumptions, the UTXO size is already too high to meet goals for our 90th percentile user by a factor of 3, and we can only expect this to get worse over time.

 ## Mining Centralization Pressure

 As of this writing, miners use the Bitcoin FIBRE network (aka Matt Corallo's relay network), which closely connects them together to reduce latency.
 However, the Fibre relay [cannot determine if data is valid](https://github.com/libbitcoin/libbitcoin-system/wiki/Relay-Fallacy) because of the way the Forward Error Correction works.
 This opens up an opportunity for attackers to spam the relay network.
 The Faclon network, developed by Cornell researchers, is another proposal to speed up relay, but it presumably also has the same problem since data is relayed without being validated by most nodes.
-Also, both FIBRE and Falcon [are centralized systems](https://bitcoinmagazine.com/articles/how-falcon-fibre-and-the-fast-relay-network-speed-up-bitcoin-block-propagation-part-1469808784) and so rely on trusting the controlling entities (like Matt Corallo or Cornell).
+Also, both FIBRE and Falcon [are centralized systems](https://bitcoinmagazine.com/articles/how-falcon-fibre-and-the-fast-relay-network-speed-up-bitcoin-block-propagation-part-1469808784) and so rely on trusting the controlling entities (like Matt Corallo or Cornell) not to play favorites or be compromised by another entity (like a government).

 If the fast relay networks are disrupted, miners may have to fall back to using basic block relay to obtain the most recently mined block.
-Each full node that relays a block would have to receive and validate the block before passing it on, which significantly adds to the latency between block broadcast and receipt of the blocks by the rest of the miners.
+Each full node that relays a block would have to receive and validate each transaction in the block before passing each on, which significantly adds to the latency between block broadcast and receipt of all of a block's data by the rest of the miners.

 More latency means more centralization pressure because this latency represents the "head start" that the miner who mined the latest block gets in mining the next block.
 Miners that mine blocks more often (larger miners) would get this "head start" more often, which translates into an advantage out of proportion with their share of hashpower.